PSARA License Registration – Start Your Private Security Agencies

 Other Requirements

-• Security Training MOU with a recognized institute
+• Security Training MOU with the recognized institute

 State-wise Licensing Authority

-The PSARA License is governed and issued by the state government through a designated authority.
-This is usually an officer at the rank of Joint Secretary or higher in the Home Department.
-This authority examines applications, conducts background checks, and grants licenses in line with the Private Security Agencies Regulation Act, 2005.
+The PSARA License is a state-level license that differs from state to state.
+The designated officer usually holds a Joint Secretary rank or above in the Home Department.
+This authority examines applications, conducts background checks, and issues licenses in accordance with the provisions made under the Private Security Agencies Regulation Act, 2005.

 Types of PSARA Licenses